2023 Best Rehabilitation Professions Bachelor's Degree Schools in Michigan

 Top Michigan Schools for a Bachelor's in Rehabilitation Professions

-Our 2023 rankings named Grand Valley State University the best school in Michigan for rehabilitation and therapeutic professions students working on their bachelor’s degree.
-Located in the suburb of Allendale, GVSU is a public college with a very large student population.
+Our analysis found Grand Valley State University to be the best school for rehabilitation and therapeutic professions students who want to pursue a bachelor’s degree in Michigan.
+Located in the suburb of Allendale, GVSU is a public school with a fairly large student population.

 The average amount in student loans that rehabilitation majors at Andrews take out while working on their Bachelor's Degree is $22,313.

-You’ll join some of the best and brightest minds around you if you attend Calvin University.
-The school came in at #3 on this year’s Best Rehabilitation Professions Bachelor’s Degree Schools in Michigan list.
-Calvin is a small private not-for-profit school located in the medium-sized city of Grand Rapids.
+You’ll be in good company if you decide to attend Calvin University.
+It ranked #3 on our 2023 Best Rehabilitation Professions Bachelor’s Degree Schools in Michigan list.
+Calvin is a small private not-for-profit school located in the city of Grand Rapids.

 Full Rehabilitation & Therapeutic Professions at Calvin University Report